Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 — blink-182 (@blink182) April 27, 2017

-After that first primary, it was understandable if certain Iowa voters had the same lack of faith in the DNC as Blink-182 did in the Fyre organizers.
+After that first primary, it was understandable if certain Iowa voters had as much faith in the DNC as Blink-182 had in the Fyre organizers.

 A failure to manage expectations